We need urgent action to fight climate change and provide a beautiful, healthy environment for everyone in California:

 - Launch a Green New Deal to produce hundreds of thousands of good jobs to build clean energy and transportation infrastructure, clean up pollution, and prevent natural disasters.

 - Win a strong corporate pollution tax to cut emissions and fund the Green New Deal.

-- End new fracking, oil drilling, and coal mining with a new fossil fuel ban in California.
+- End new fracking, oil drilling, and coal mining, storage and shipping with a new fossil fuel ban in California.

 - Expand community environmental controls on local industries to protect clean air and water for everyone.

 Climate change is rapidly destabilizing California's environment, devastating our communities with extreme wildfires, landslides, droughts, and increased air pollution.
 We must go beyond current policies that too often were written to protect fossil fuel companies, and left working people as victims of dangerous pollution.
 California should lead the world with a transformative Green New Deal to end climate change and environmental injustice.

 As a longtime leader on Richmond City Council and in the Richmond Progressive Alliance, I am intensely proud of our environmental record.
 Chevron-funded politicians ran our city government for many decades until our grassroots movement took back City Hall.
 On City Council, I was deeply involved in our successful effort that won back $100 million in unpaid tax revenue from Chevron.
 I helped lead the fight to tighten limits on Chevron's pollution and learned firsthand about state laws that protect polluters by preventing local air and water regulation.